jmunox/energysaver/README.md

 This research proposed to turn the sustainable behavior into a playful activity as a way to effectively motivate people to save electrical energy.

-I develped an interactive online game which keept track of the energy consumption, with the aim to challenge the individual to adopt new behaviors.
+I developed an interactive online game which keept track of the energy consumption, with the aim to challenge the individual to adopt new behaviors.
 I included simple game factors of challenge, fantasy, cooperation and competition with others in order to improve the gaming experience and enhance participation.